flamelily-bluescsi/bluescsi/return.md

 We receive the product return within 15 days of the initial return request.
 We have confirmed that the product functions normally and is not broken, damaged or otherwise unfit for purpose.
 We confirm the product has been returned with all items, parts, pieces and accessories originally included as part of the product.
-All refunds will be issued to via Paypal within 15 days of confirmation that all return and refund policy conditions have been met.
+All refunds will be issued via Paypal within 15 days of confirmation that all return and refund policy conditions have been met.

 We reserves the right to assess a partial refund or no refund if the returned product does not meet the conditions stated above.